 Our staff have achieved post graduated qualifications.
 Six junior Physiotherapists have started their career at the practice, completed a post-graduate course in Physiotherapy to progress to a senior level.
 The practice has seen these young people develop their own unique talents and grow into highly effective Physiotherapists.

-To date we have had eight sucess stories published in the local press.
+To date we have had eight success stories published in the local press.

 Our patients have overcome injuries from a neck broken in multiple places after a mountain bike accident, an incomplete spinal cord injury from a broken neck after a car crash, a disc that herniated during a plane flight to Australia which paralysed temporarily, knee replacement after a crushing injury, severe back pain in a thirty year old when three disc’s herniated at the same time, chronic back pain that a teacher suffered with and a young national swimmer improve her sports performance to make the South African Olympic training squad.